jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 * using accessors to get a property and to modify it,

+* encapsulation:  forbid  accesses  to properties  using  the  hashmap syntax, now only accessors are allowed,

 * stricter checks on  property `grade`, which should  be "`a`", "`b`", "`c`", "`d`" or "`e`" and nothing else,